 By Ana Palacio/Madrid

-* Ana Palacio, a former Spanish foreign minister and former senior vice president of the World Bank, is a member of the Spanish Council of State and a visiting lecturer at Georgetown University.
+?
+Ana Palacio, a former minister of foreign affairs of Spain and former senior vice-president and general counsel of the World Bank Group, is a visiting lecturer at Georgetown University.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 The supply-chain mess

 Texas bears the brunt of US plastic pollution

 Human vulnerability to the fore in the wake of Omicron